 You can also start with a blank canvas, in either the Browse or Edit modules.
-Choosing New Canvas from the File menu opens a dialog box for creating a new file at whichever custom size you choose.
-When you click OK, Photo RAW creates a new .onphoto file with a single, transparent layer in it.
+Choosing New Canvas from the File menu opens a dialog box for in it.
 You can then use any of the options detailed below to add photos and other extras to the file.
 (You can change the size of an existing canvas by choosing Canvas Size from the File menu inside the Edit module.)